nth-erik/stoic/README.md

 ## FAQ

 - Q: Are you one of these braindead evangelists who thinks we should just random-roll our functions?
-- A: No, but I'm also not a masochist: On the other hand, the AI is a tireless coder an intelligent developer can brainstorm with, addressing potential points of failure, and reason about cryptic implementation choices.
-This way I can focus on refining and improving on the initial solution with a mix of follow-up questions and manual optimization for quality assessment from both ends.
+- A: No, but I'm also not a masochist.
+On the other hand, the AI is a tireless coder an intelligent developer can brainstorm with, addressing potential points of failure, and reason about cryptic implementation choices.
+This way I can delegate chores, and focus on refining and improving on the initial solution with a mix of follow-up questions and manual optimization for quality assessment from both ends.

 - Q: Is this it?
-Three classes, one just a factory?
+Two prototypes and a namespace?
 - A: Yeah, it's not even minimized, so anyone can take a look and tell me why it sucks.